openSUSE/suse-vale-styleguide/README.md

 ## Contribute

-If you have a suggestion for improvement, open an issue in the [Issues](https://github.com/dmpop/technically/issues) section.
+If you've found an error or you have a suggestion for improvement, open an issue in the [Issues](https://github.com/dmpop/technically/issues) section.

 To add a new feature or fix issues yourself, proceed as follows.